 Cranky and Abyss feel “sticky”, which means they follow the uplifting action well, but it doesn’t pick up much speed.
 Maybe it’s less effective in hydrodynamics than Rector and Spunky.
 Or maybe it creates more turbulence to pull it back.
-More gentle and low-profile movements.
+Gentle and low-profile movements.

-You hold reeling, hold up rod, letting the rod kick up to release the jig for a free swim.
+You hold reeling, hold up the rod, letting the rod whip up to release the jig for free swim.
 This is when fish bites the most and it’s the most critical point in jig design.
-Here the jig changes its vertical position to horizontal.
-Some jigs quick to lie on its side at the release, some make big curve to go the distance.
-Some carry greater momentum to go straight than the others.
+At this point, the jig changes its vertical position to horizontal.
+Some jigs are quick to lie on its side at the release, some make big curve to go the distance.
+Some carry greater momentum to go straight and longer than the others.

 But if the jig moves too much, it twirls.
 It may look exciting and attractive to human eye, but this is the movement that fish hates, Sato Sensei says.
-If you are a fish chasing a bait, and if suddenly the bait quickly turns around and comes right at you, you would go “Whoa!” and abort your attach.
+If you are a fish chasing a bait, and if suddenly the bait quickly turns around and comes right back at you, you would go “Whoa!” and back off, right?
 The jig needs to be designed not to move too much at the release.
 Only few jig designers pay attention to such details, such as Seafloor Control and Deepliner.

 Messiah goes the longest distance at the release after given great impact.
 Spunky follows the next.
 They are great in high pitch application.
 Arc seems slower to turn horizontal, making it more suitable in slow pitch application.

 Rector turns horizontal in a curve for good hangtime.
-Cranky is very quick to turn horizontal but it doesn’t swim on its own.
-Abyss move is very smooth and quick to turn horizontal but also it can swim for long too when given big impact.
+Cranky is very quick to turn horizontal but it doesn’t swim long.
+Abyss move is very smooth and soft to turn horizontal but also it can swim for long too when given big impact.
 Gawky doesn’t really hang.
-It turns horizontal when it starts falling.
+It turns horizontal then it starts falling right away.

 When the jig loses the momentum, it starts falling.
 The center-balanced jig falls on its belly and catches different kinds of hydrodynamics to move differently.
 This is typically the time to attract fish.

-Messiah is the fastest to fall, but in the early stage of free fall, it seems that it still keeps on the momentum and does interesting slow fall moves.
-Sometimes it swims for so long that it hits the end of line slack, swings the tail to the opposite direction, hover and fall.
+Messiah is the fastest to fall in its nature.
+Messiah swims for a long way.
+After a long swim, it keeps the momentum and does interesting slow fall moves.
+Often Messiah swims for so long that it hits the end of line slack, swings the tail to the opposite direction, hover and fall.
 You hardly get a bite in the later part of plain free fall, but a lot of bites on the early part of free fall.
 (Maybe it’s a part of hangtime) Spunky is like that too.